trtb/rtb_argparse/README.md

 ## Checkers module

-When adding an argument to argparse, it is common to use a lambda through the `type` parameter of `add_argrument` to evaluate the argument given as input.
+When adding an argument to argparse, it is common to use a lambda through the `type` parameter of `add_argument` to evaluate the argument given as input.
 Checkers are simply a set of functions that can be used in these lambdas to check arguments at the parsing stage.
 Among other things, they can be used to specify constraints on numbers, to standardize inputs (useful for paths, for example) or to evaluate strings as other objects.